Ron Hines DVM PhD

 What Conditions Could Cause My Pet’s Cortisol:Creatinine ratio to be elevated?

 This test is only a preliminary screening test for Cushing’s disease.
 When it is normal, the dog probably does not have typical Cushing’s.
 When it is elevated, less than half of the pets have typical Cushing’s disease.
 They will need an ACTH test or a dexamethasone suppression test to know for sure.
-When signs of Cushing’s disease are present but the cortisol:creatinine test is normal, it is wise to screen them for “atypical” Cushing’s disease. (ref)
+When signs of Cushing’s disease are present but the cortisol:creatinine test is normal, it is wise to screen them for what is called “atypical” Cushing’s disease. (read here)

 False-positive elevations can be due to diseases of the stomach/intestinal, kidney, lower urinary tract, liver, neurologic, immune-mediated diseases or congestive heart failure.